maritgh/Industrial-IOT-Hub/markdown/DashboardUsage.md

 Both the [Custom API](../dashboard/RealTimeDashboard/app.py) and the [Frontend](../dashboard/RealTimeDashboard/templates/index.html) reside in the `RealTimeDashboard` folder.

+In this script the token wich manages read and write acces to the InfluxDB database is stored

 The API acts as a secure intermediary between the backend (InfluxDB) and the frontend.
 Since direct access to InfluxDB requires sensitive credentials (such as an API token), which must be kept secure, the API performs all database queries on behalf of the frontend.
 This ensures the frontend never exposes any critical secrets or credentials to the browser.

 Additionally, the API layer allows you to preprocess, aggregate, and format data before sending it to the frontend.
 This separation of concerns improves scalability, security, and maintainability of the overall system.